fkia413/CodeBusters/README.md

 - [x] Visually appealing
 - [x] Communicate the site's purpose to the visitors
 - [x] Default for the entire site
-- [x] Contain navigation to other sections of the site
+- [x] Contains navigation to other sections of the site

 #### Login
 - [x] Allow users to sign up and log into an account